AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-email-content.md

 >[!NOTE]
 >
->For further information about content management in Adobe Campaign, refer to the [Configuration guide](../../configuration/using/about-schema-reference.md).
+>For further information about content management in Adobe Campaign, refer to [this section](../../delivery/using/about-content-management.md).

-## Adding attachments {#adding-attachments}

-You can attach one or more files to an email delivery.
-For more on this, refer to [this section](../../delivery/using/attaching-files.md).

 ## Adding images {#adding-images}